Griposia aprilina

-Griposia aprilina, the merveille du jour, is a moth of the family Noctuidae.
-The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.
-It ranges from Sardinia and south-east Russia (foothills of the Ural mountains to the Black Sea) from the southernmost part of Norway and Saint Petersburg through northern and central Europe to southern France and northern Italy, as well as in Castile.
-Also in western and central Anatolia and the Caucasus.
-Also in Asia minor.
-There is recent evidence from the Alborz mountain range.
+Griposia aprilina, also known as the merveille du jour, is a moth of the family Noctuidae, found in Asia and Europe.
+The species was first described by the Swedish taxonomist Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 Technical description and variation

 Forewing whitish green; lines and markings velvety black, the median shade especially thick; upper stigmata large; all the black markings emphasised by white; hindwing blackish grey; the cellspot, outer line, and submarginal shade darker; a white terminal space before the black marginal line; the ab. bouveti Lucas, from France, has the head, thorax, and forewings greener, the median area of forewing without black markings.